Ekso expanding its robotic exoskeleton adoption across Asia

 EksoNR is currently available through Royal Rehab’s services including Royal Rehab Private Hospital, Community Rehabilitation Services, and specialist brain and spinal injury units, and is available soon in MetroRehab Hospital.
 Royal Rehab is also in discussions with Ekso Bionics to act as the demonstration site of the EksoNR for other rehabilitation providers in the Australian market in the future.

-The EksoNR is set to revolutionise rehabilitation practice in Hong Kong and Asia with its ability to help improve patients recovery following stroke, acquired brain injury and spinal cord injury.
-The Ekso is already being actively deployed across various rehabilitation hospitals and community day rehabilitation centres in Hong Kong.
+The EksoNR is set to revolutionise rehabilitation practice in Malaysia and Asia with its ability to help improve patients recovery following stroke, acquired brain injury and spinal cord injury.
+The Ekso is already being actively deployed across various rehabilitation hospitals and day rehabilitation centres in community across key countries in Asia.

-In Hong Kong, 68 people suffer from new or recurrent stroke a day. stroke is the leading cause of long-term disability and loss of mobility, especially amongst the seniors.
+In Malaysia, there are 92 stroke related hospital admissions each day.
+Stroke is the leading cause of long-term disability and loss of mobility, especially amongst the seniors.
 More than 65% of stroke survivors have impaired ability to walk and 30% have long-term motor deficits.

 About Royal Rehab